-Phishing email: Your question from an eBay member
+Phishing scam email: Your question from an eBay member

 Just a few days after I wrote about eBay scams and scammers, I received an email purportedly from eBay which obviously was a fake email intended on getting my personal information.

 For one, I am currently not selling any products on eBay so it’s impossible to receive a “question from an eBay member” about my product.

 Two, the links on the email do NOT lead to the official eBay.com or eBay.ph site but to a suspicious site (Do NOT go to this site!).

 Lastly, the email account that received the “eBay” letter is not the account I use in eBay.

 Given those things , I was sure right from the time I opened the email that it was a spoof or phishing email.

 A phishing email is an email used to direct recipients to a fraudulent website where they are asked to provide personal information which is used for identity theft.

 The fake eBay email asks: